Support the Museum

 • 4 free tickets to our Night Owl event

-• All Patron benefits, plus:
+All Patron benefits, plus:

 Guided tour of the Monarch Sanctuary

-10% Facility rental discount Item description
+10% Facility rental discount

-• All Curator's Circle benefits, plus:
+All Curator's Circle benefits, plus:

 Invitation to behind the scenes, curator-led tour of the collection

-Support our Operations
+Support our Future

 The biggest investment you can make in the Museum is to support our general operations.
 As the only Natural History Museum on the Central Coast dedicated to preserving our natural and cultural history, please consider investing in our future.
+To learn more about our priorities, review the document below.

 Adopt-a-Bird Sponsorship